tc39/proposal-temporal/docs/datetime.md

 **Returns:** a `Temporal.Duration` representing the difference between `datetime` and `other`.

 This method computes the difference between the two times represented by `datetime` and `other`, and returns it as a `Temporal.Duration` object.
-The difference is always positive, no matter the order of `datetime` and `other`, because `Temporal.Duration` objects cannot represent negative durations.
+A `RangeError` will be thrown if `other` is later than `datetime`, because `Temporal.Duration` objects cannot represent negative durations.

 The `largestUnit` option controls how the resulting duration is expressed.
 The returned `Temporal.Duration` object will not have any nonzero fields that are larger than the unit in `largestUnit`.